 Dreams exaggerate.
 A lot.
+During Step 2 of the D3 process you analyze a dream’s story for use of exaggeration.
 Exaggerated comparison is used in many metaphors and other devices of story, language, and literature, and when you learn to notice it in dreams you are likely to see it used.
 A lot!
+For example:

-- A fear of social situations, for example, can be exaggerated into a scene of running from a horde of zombies.
+- A fear of social situations can be exaggerated as a scene of running from a horde of zombies.
 When viewed that way, the fear is not only more obvious, it’s humorous.
 Run for your life!

-- A need for perfection can be exaggerated into a scene of picking at a small flaw in your face until it grows into a bloody crater.
+- Perfectionism can be exaggerated as a scene where you pick at a small flaw in your face until it grows into a bloody crater.
 It’s a fitting comparison and adds a touch of drama.

 - An earthquake rattling your home could symbolize news that rocks your world.
 The bigger the news, the bigger the earthquake.
 An earthquake is a disaster that kills and could potentially impact millions of people, so it’s exaggerated in comparison with a personal situation.